MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/configure-adrms-restrictions.md

 ---
 # required metadata

-title: HYOK restrictions | Azure Rights Management
+title: HYOK restrictions | Azure Information Protection
 description: Identify the limitations, prerequisites, and recommendations if you select AD RMS protection with Azure Information Protection.
 This solution is sometimes referred to as "hold your own key" (HYOK).
 manager: mbaldwin
 ms.date: 08/25/2016